 Khloe Kardashian ‘Why Do You Photoshop Your Nose?’
-Asks Fan; Lamar Odom Regrets
+Asks Fan, Lamar Odom Regrets

 A post shared by Khloé (@khloekardashian) on

-However, it looks like even after losing oodles of weight, Khloe Kardashian hasn’t been able to keep the criticism off.
-Earlier, she used to be called out for being too heavy and now people are calling her out for being too thin.
+However, it looks like even after losing so much weight, Khloe Kardashian hasn’t been able to keep the criticism away.
+She used to be called out for being too heavy and now people are calling her out for being too thin.
 She’s also been criticized for plastic surgery.
 Fans often call out and say that she’s had surgery for her nose.
 Khloe has ruled out that she’s had any work done, especially on her nose.

 Khloe Kardashian went on to say that she is not really opposed to plastic surgery, however, she says she’d only have it as the last resort.